ozaner/ozanerhansha.github.io-OLD/_posts/other/00-0-0-metaphysical-nightmare.md

 Take morality.
 Unlike a well defined concept, you can't point to some mathematical construction or set of rules that it follows.
 I can't tell you without a doubt whether a given action was 'moral' or not, nor can I even define morality.

 Killing is certainly immoral... right?
 Well, except when it's in the defense of yourself or others.
-What about hitting a kid as punishment.
+What about hitting a kid as punishment?
 We certainly wouldn't find that acceptable today, but it was commonplace not too long ago.
 How can there be an objective definition of morality if it is riddled with exceptions and even evolves over time?

 A chemist can give you certainty that a particular solution will erode a metal because chemistry is a formal science with mathematical definitions of all its concepts.
 A psychologist, however, may only have a hazy idea of why you may feel a certain emotion (whatever an emotion is) and what could have caused it.